My background includes time as a submarine officer for the US Navy, a

 critical systems, embedded control networks, distributed embedded systems,

 secure embedded systems, and embedded systems education.
-I'm a senior member of
+I'm also co-founder of

 Previous Projects and Other Topics: